All Episodes

 The solution to this country's problems gets 10 lines in the New York Times.

-They even ran the story.
+I'm amazed they even ran the story.

 But it gets 10 lines.

-This is simply huge what Governor Walker has done.
+This is simply huge, what Governor Walker has done.

-One of the bluest of blue states, one of the bluest of the blue universities, one of the headquarters states for malcontent state unions.
+No matter how you look at this, A, let's look at Wisconsin, one of the bluest of blue states, one of the bluest of the blue universities, one of the headquarters states for malcontent state unions, one of the headquarters states for malcontent Democrat Party union activism.

 They did everything they could, not just to destroy Walker's political career.